PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Design.md

 So for the beer bottle scanner app, this would just be the camera and what the user can do there; which user stories are connected to using that feature?

+Don't worry if you can't finish your vertical slice today, tomorrow we'll continue working on it.
+But do bear in mind that you should finish your vertical slice tomorrow!

 ## Next up!
 Coming Datalab we will reflect on Interaction Design and User Experience!

-Tomorrow, we will first continue to expand our knowledge by applying it a subfield: interface design!
-We will also continue to further work out our design by creating user stories tomorrow!
+Tomorrow, we will first continue to expand our knowledge by applying it a subfield: interface design and flow!
+We will also continue to further work out our vertical slice tomorrow!

 # Resources
 ## Recommend Literature: